 Reusable Cleansing Wipes: Traveling with homemade beauty products can be a bit of a challenge.
 To help solve my problem of too many liquids and not enough space I created my own facial cleansing wipes.
 These wipes are super easy to keep in a baggie for travel.
 Homemade cleansing wipes may also be used as a daily make-up remover or face wash replacement.

 Beauty Serum: Homemade beauty serum may sound complicated and fancy, but I’m here to say that making your own serum is, say it with me, “Super easy!”
 While there is an initial investment in making your own facial serum, the long-term savings are quite significant.

 Moisturizer: My husband often refers to me as “The Amphibian.”
 The nickname came about after he observed an interesting obsession– I love moisture!
 I could spend half the morning in the shower with my body wash, and I have an obsession with lotion.
-Over the past couple of years I’ve used a combination of homemade lotion (made without coconut oil) and a coconut oil moisturizer.
+Over the past couple of years I’ve used a combination of homemade lotion (made without coconut oil) and an oil-based moisturizer.